reusablejs/reusable/docs/units.md

 ---
 id: units
-title: Creating and using data units
-sidebar_label: Creating and using data units
+title: Usage Guide
+sidebar_label: Usage Guide
 ---

+## Data Units
+An easy way to think of **Reusable**, is to make an analogy to **React, but for data**.
+A *unit* describes a self contained piece of *data*, just like a *component* is a self contained piece of *UI*.

+Units of data are:
+- Reactive - meaning you can subscribe to updates in their value
+- Composable - meaning one unit can use other units
+- Singletons - meaning if you share them - they will always have the same state

 ## Hooks
-Reusable API is based on React hooks API, and follows the same Rules of Hooks.
+Reusable API is based heavily on React hooks API, and follows the same Rules of Hooks.
 All of Reusable's hooks are equal in their API to React hooks.

 There are 2 main differences: